edgeandnode/amp-demo/README.md

-# Amp - Quickstart Template for ETHGlobal Argentina
+# Amp - Template for ETHGlobal Argentina

 Template for building an Amp Dataset and ingesting the Dataset data in an application.
 Demos simple Amp config usage and consumption from a local and onchain development.